micahbales/nodejs-events-module/README.md

 asynchronous.
 They're not.
 While the callbacks that events invoke are executed asynchronously, events themselves are called in order.
 Let's take a look at an example of this in `11_set_immediate`.

+## 13. The Event Loop in Action

+Thanks to the phases of the Event Loop, how you call events makes a big difference in terms of their timing.
+We can get a better idea of exactly how the order of operations works in the Event Loop by checking out the code in `13_who_prints_first`.